 Ahhhhhh 2020, are there no limits to the havoc you will wreak?
 You’ve got me eating Jell-O!
 Mixed with Cool-Whip and sour cream, no less!!!

-Side bar: on all these recipe blogs, the writer always feels the need to clarify that we aren’t talking about salad, as in lettuce and radishes.
-Really?
+Side bar: on all these recipe blogs I researched for this compilation, the writer always feels the need to clarify that we aren’t talking about salad, as in lettuce and radishes.
+Really??
 Is my Jello-laced childhood really that far in the rear view?
-Is it that large a portion of recipe-blog-reading cooks today who have never heard of dumping Cool-Whip into Jello and calling it a salad?
+Have recipe-blog-reading cooks today seriously never heard of dumping Cool-Whip into Jello and calling it a salad???

 Anyway, as fattening and unhealthy as Jello “salad” is, it scratches a certain itch that’s one part nostalgia, one part sweet tooth and one part this-pandemic-induced-return-to-elaborate-home-cooking-is-getting-old-I-want-something-I-can-make-in-5-minutes!